 c) If a licence is granted to you this will be subject to conditions.
 Vehicle licence conditions can be found in Guidance Booklet - Vehicles.

-To obtain a hard copy of Guidance Booklet - Vehicles, to discuss your application or to confirm that your vehicle complies with the Council's requirements please contact the licensing section using the details below:
+To obtain a hard copy of the Guidance Booklet - Vehicles, to discuss your application or to confirm that your vehicle complies with the Council's requirements please contact the licensing section:

 Erewash Borough Council